 boolVariationDetail, etc.) work the same as

 variation, but also provide additional "reason" information about how a flag value was calculated (for instance, if the user matched a specific rule).
-You can examine the "reason" data programmatically; you can also view it in the analytics data stream, if you are capturing detailed analytics events for this flag.
+You can examine the "reason" data programmatically; you can also view it with data export, if you are capturing detailed analytics events for this flag.

 track method allows you to record actions your users take on your site.
 This lets you record events that take place on your server.
 In LaunchDarkly, you can tie these events to goals in A/B tests.
 Here's a simple example:

 You can also attach custom JSON data to your event by passing an extra parameter to